decert-me/rareskills-solana-course/src/en/chapter_13.md

 ## Solana Logs and Events

-The program below has two events: MyEvent and MySecondEvent.
+The program below has two events: `MyEvent` and `MySecondEvent`.
 Similar to how Ethereum events have “arguments”, Solana events have fields in the struct:

 ```
 use anchor_lang::prelude::*;